Xu3XiWang/Xu3XiWang.github.io/_pages/about.md

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 we are releasing [PDF-VLM2Vec](https://arxiv.org/abs/2511.01588), a efficient training framework for MLLM embedding models.
 - *2025.11*: &nbsp;🎉🎉 [IPFormer-VideoLLM](https://arxiv.org/abs/2506.21116) is accepted to **AAAI26**.
 - *2025.07*: &nbsp;🎉🎉 [SRefiner](https://arxiv.org/abs/2507.04263) is accepted to **ICCV25**.
 - *2025.06*: &nbsp;🎉🎉 we are releasing [IPFormer-VideoLLM](https://arxiv.org/abs/2506.21116), a Video-LLM designed for multi-scene video understanding.